earthstar-project/earthstar-graph-db/README.md

 / graphdb-v1 / edge / source:SOURCE_HASH / owner:OWNER / kind:EDGE_KIND / dest:DEST_HASH.json
 ```

-We hash the source and dest strings to shorten them and remove punctuation that would interfere with the Earthstar path.,
+We hash the source and dest strings to shorten them and remove punctuation that would interfere with the Earthstar path.

 Each edge document holds this content:
 ```ts